Skip to main content

 6. Watch Pick of the Litter

-GDB was the subject of an award-winning feature-length documentary called Pick of the Litter that is now streaming, as well as a six-part docu-series by the same name on Disney+ This is a family-friendly (and adorable!) way to introduce kids and family members to GDB.
+GDB was the subject of an award-winning feature-length documentary called Pick of the Litter that is now streaming.
+This is a family-friendly (and adorable!) way to introduce kids and family members to Guide Dogs for the Blind.

 7. Learn more about raising a puppy for GDB.